An integral test on time dependent local extinction for super-coalescing Brownian motion with Lebesgue initial measure: Introduction

 The SCBM has been studied in \cite{DLZ04, LWX04, Zho07}.
 With arbitrary finite initial measure it can be obtained by taking a high-density/small-particle limit of the empirical measure process of coalescing-branching particle system with Poisson initial measure.
 Its probability law can be specified by the duality on coalescing Brownian motions.

-Formally, the SCBM with Radon initial measure $\mu$ can be constructed by taking a monotone limit of SCBM's with initial measures $\mu$ truncated over increasing finite intervals.
+Formally, the SCBM with Radon initial measure $\mu$ can be constructed by taking a monotone limit of SCBMs with initial measures $\mu$ truncated over increasing finite intervals.
 In this paper we will present a direct construction of the SCBM using excursions of the CSBP and Arratia's coalescing Brownian flow following Dawson et al. \cite{DLZ04}.
-A similar construction was proposed in Dawson and Li \cite{DL03} for superprocess with dependent spatial motion.
-This procedure allows us to construct the SCBM simultaneously for all $t$.
+A similar construction was { first} proposed in Dawson and Li \cite{DL03} for superprocess with dependent spatial motion.
+This procedure allows us to construct the SCBM simultaneously for all { times} $t\geq 0$.
 It turns out to be handy for the later coupling arguments in proving our main results.

 Almost sure {\it local extinction} for super-Brownian motion on $\bR^n$ says that, given any bounded Borel set in $\bR^n$, almost surely the measure-valued process does not charge on it after a time long enough.
-For super-Brownian motion with Lebesgue initial measure it was first studied in Iscoe \cite{Isc88} via analyzing the super-Brownian occupation time using nonlinear PDE.
-By time dependent local extinction we mean the local extinction behavior where the size of the above-mentioned set also depends $t$.
+It often occurs in low dimensions.
+For super-Brownian motion with Lebesgue initial measure it was first studied in Iscoe \cite{Isc88} via analyzing the super-Brownian occupation time using nonlinear PDE { arising from the Laplace functional}.
+By time dependent local extinction we mean the local extinction behavior where the size of the above-mentioned set also depends on $t$.
 Almost sure time dependent local extinction was discussed in Fleischmann et al \cite{FKX06}.
 An integral test was found in Zhou \cite{Zho08} on the almost sure time dependent local extinction for super-Brownian motion with $(1+\beta)$-stable branching and Lebesgue initial measure.
 Its proof is a Borel-Cantelli argument based on estimates of extinction probabilities.
 The additivity for super-Brownian motion plays a crucial role in the proof there since it allows us to decompose one super-Brownian motion into independent super-Brownian motions for different purposes and then treat them separately.